nathanhoward25/Latin-101/reading1.md

 6. Explain the construction cum eo? - Cum eo translates to "with him", where cum is the preposition and eo is in the ablative case.

 7. Fully identify the form of fulmen.
 What function is it playing in the sentence?
-What type of sentence structure do we find in this sentence?
+What type of sentence structure do we find in this sentence? - Fulmen is in the third declension, it is a neuter noun, and its nominative and genitive forms are fulmen, fulmenis.
+In this sentence, fulmen is in the accusitive case and acts as a direct object.
+Specifically, the lightning is what is being sent by Jupiter.
+This sentence is a transitive sentence as it requires a direct object, along with the subject and verb.

-8. Fully identify the form of apposita est.
+8. Fully identify the form of apposita est. - Apposita est is the third-person singular perfect passive participle of

 9. What is the antecedent of eam?